What happens if the person you lend your vehicle to gets into an accident?

 As the owner of the vehicle, you’re liable for any damage or injuries caused by the driver you lent it to.
 That means if your claim is denied, you will be responsible for paying for any damages or liabilities out of your own pocket.

-According to Mitchell International, the average cost of collision repairs in Canada in the second quarter of 2018 was $3,917.
+The average cost of collision repairs in Canada in the first half of 2023 was $5,044.

 Here are some reasons why your insurance company may decline your claim if your friend or family member was driving your vehicle.